UXDProtocol/uxd-program/README.md

 In order to have the environment ready to host test, the mango market devnet must be running as expected.
 To achieve this, the easiest way is to use the mango [market making bot](https://github.com/blockworks-foundation/market-maker-ts) in typescript, it cranks the perp market to ensure there are orders created to back the mint and redeem. ([mango-explorer](https://github.com/blockworks-foundation/mango-explorer/blob/main/docs/MarketmakingQuickstart.md) could be another option, but currently is not supported for the latest changes on mango).

-An example of the params used for the mm is shown below, noted that for market making, only SOL-PERP is necessarily for testing UXD.
+An example of the param used for the mm is shown below, noted that for market making, only SOL-PERP is necessarily for testing UXD.

 ```Zsh
 {"group":"devnet.2","mangoAccountName":"mm","interval":200,"assets":{"SOL":{"perp":{"sizePerc":0.8,"leanCoeff":0,"bias":0,"requoteThresh":0,"takeSpammers":true,"spammerCharge":2}}}}